prideofszeged/pngSvgOmatic/README.md

     ```
 3.  **Open in Browser:** Access the local URL provided (e.g., `http://localhost:8501`).
 4.  **Convert Images:**
-    *   Upload a PNG file.
+    *   Upload an image file (PNG, JPG, GIF) using the file uploader.
+    *   In the sidebar, select the desired `Vectorization Method` ('Color Segmentation' or 'Edge Detection').
-    *   Adjust settings in the sidebar.
+    *   Adjust the general settings (`Gaussian Blur Radius`, `Downscale Large Images`).
+    *   Configure the method-specific settings that appear below (e.g., `Number of Colors` and `Output Mode` for Color Segmentation, or `Canny Thresholds` and `Edge Stroke Color` for Edge Detection).
-    *   Click "Convert to SVG".
+    *   Click the "Convert to SVG" button.
-    *   Preview the result.
+    *   Wait for processing and view the preview.
-    *   Download the `.svg` or `.zip` file using the sidebar buttons.
+    *   Download the resulting `.svg` or `.zip` file using the sidebar buttons.
 5.  **Stop the App:** Press `Ctrl+C` in the terminal.
 6.  **(Optional) Deactivate Environment:** `deactivate`

-## Parameters Explained

-*   **Number of Colors:** Controls color detail vs. complexity.
-More colors = more detail & paths.
-*   **Output Mode:**
-    *   `fill`: Creates solid, filled vector shapes.
-    *   `stroke`: Creates outlined vector shapes.
-*   **Stroke Width:** Thickness of lines in `stroke` mode (pixels).
-*   **Minimum Area:** Ignores detected color regions smaller than this (pixels) to reduce noise.
-*   **Gaussian Blur Radius:** Pre-blurs the image (0 = off).
-Helps smooth jagged edges or noise before vectorization.

 ## Usage Guide & Tips

 *   **Choosing the Right Method:**
     *   Use **Color Segmentation** for images with distinct, flat color areas (logos, cartoons, simple illustrations, icons).
-It works best when colors are clearly separated.
+It preserves color information and creates filled or stroked regions.
     *   Use **Edge Detection** for line art, sketches, technical drawings, or when you primarily need the outlines of shapes, regardless of their fill color.
+This method ignores color and focuses purely on lines.
 *   **Input Image Quality:**
-    *   **Prefer PNG:** Lossless PNGs generally work best, especially for segmentation.
-JPG compression artifacts can sometimes create unwanted noise or fuzzy boundaries.
+    *   **Prefer Lossless:** PNGs generally work best, especially for Color Segmentation, as JPG compression artifacts can create unwanted noise or fuzzy boundaries.
-    *   **Clear Boundaries:** Images with well-defined edges and less noise/gradients will convert more cleanly.
+    *   **Clear Boundaries:** Images with well-defined edges and less noise/gradients will convert more cleanly using either method.
     *   **GIFs:** Only the first frame of an animated GIF is processed.
+Ensure it's converted to RGBA internally.
-*   **Preprocessing with Blur:**
+*   **Preprocessing with Blur (`Gaussian Blur Radius`):**
-    *   A small **Gaussian Blur Radius** (e.g., 0.5-1.5) applied *before* vectorization can significantly smooth jagged pixel edges or reduce minor noise, leading to cleaner vector paths.
+    *   Applies blur *before* vectorization.
+A small radius (e.g., 0.5-1.5) can significantly smooth jagged pixel edges or reduce minor noise, leading to cleaner vector paths in both methods.
     *   Experiment carefully: too much blur will merge details and reduce accuracy.
 Start with 0 and increase slightly if needed.
-*   **Performance with Downscaling:**
+*   **Performance (`Downscale Large Images`, `Max Dimension`):**
     *   Keep **Downscale Large Images** enabled for faster processing, especially with high-resolution inputs.
-The default `Max Dimension` (e.g., 1024px) is often sufficient.
+Reducing the `Max Dimension` (largest side in pixels) speeds things up considerably.
-    *   Disable downscaling only if you absolutely need to preserve every detail from a very large image and are prepared for longer processing times.
+    *   Disable downscaling only if you absolutely need maximum detail from a very large image and accept longer processing times.
 *   **Color Segmentation Tuning:**
-    *   **Number of Colors:** Start with a moderate number (e.g., 8-16).
-Increase it if important color details are missed.
-Decrease it if the result is too complex or noisy.
+    *   **`Number of Colors`:** Start moderately (e.g., 8-16).
+Increase to capture more color details; decrease if the result is too noisy or overly complex.
 Finding the right balance is key.
-    *   **Mode:** `fill` is standard for recreating colored shapes. `stroke` can be used for artistic outlining based on color regions.
+    *   **`Output Mode`:** `fill` creates standard solid color shapes. `stroke` creates colored outlines based on the detected color regions.
-    *   **Min Region Area:** Increase this value to eliminate small, isolated "speckle" artifacts, particularly common in noisy images or complex gradients.
+    *   **`Min Region Area`:** Increase this pixel value to eliminate small, isolated "speckle" artifacts from noise or complex gradients.
+    *   **`Stroke Width` (Stroke Mode):** Sets line thickness when `Output Mode` is `stroke`.
 *   **Edge Detection Tuning:**
-    *   **Canny Thresholds:** These significantly impact edge detection.
-Lower `Threshold 1` and `Threshold 2` values detect more (potentially weaker) edges.
-Higher values detect only stronger edges.
-A common starting point is T2 ≈ 2*T1 or 3*T1.
-Experiment to find the best balance for your image.
+    *   **`Canny Threshold 1 / Threshold 2`:** These significantly impact edge detection sensitivity.
+Lower values detect more (potentially weaker) edges; higher values detect only stronger edges.
+(Tip: T2 ≈ 2*T1 or 3*T1 is often a good starting range).
+Experiment!
-    *   **Min Edge Length Area:** Increase this to discard very short, potentially irrelevant edge segments.
+    *   **`Min Edge Length Area`:** Increase this value (approx. pixel area of the contour) to discard very short, potentially irrelevant edge segments.
-    *   **Stroke Width/Color:** Adjust for desired line thickness and visibility.
+    *   **`Stroke Width` / `Edge Stroke Color`:** Adjust for desired line thickness and color in the final SVG outline.
 *   **Iterate and Refine:**
-    *   Vectorization is often an iterative process.
-Don't expect perfection on the first attempt.
-    *   Adjust one parameter at a time (e.g., blur, number of colors/thresholds, min area) and reconvert to see the effect.
+    *   Vectorization often requires experimentation.
+Adjust one parameter at a time (e.g., blur, number of colors/thresholds, min area) and reconvert to observe the effect.
 *   **Post-Processing in Vector Software:**
-    *   The generated SVG is a starting point.
-Use vector editing software (like Inkscape, Adobe Illustrator, Figma, Affinity Designer) to:
+    *   The generated SVG is often a great starting point.
+Use vector editing software (Inkscape, Illustrator, Figma, Affinity Designer) to:
         *   Simplify or smooth paths further.
-        *   Combine overlapping shapes.
+        *   Combine or merge overlapping shapes.
-        *   Correct colors or add gradients.
+        *   Correct or change colors/strokes.
-        *   Remove unwanted small elements.
+        *   Remove unwanted small elements manually.

+## License

 MIT License (See LICENSE file for details)